scaulfield01/pocketSF/README.md

 -define the app
 	- product road map
 	-one or two liner that describes its usefulness
--have a git repo created
+-have a git repo created X
 -make a decision on the stack (meteor) X
 -scope whats the hardest thing to do X
 - explore and decide on jenkin or travis or neither